 Seven percent of people with diabetes remain unvaccinated, and nine percent have now had a COVID infection at some point during the pandemic.
 Twenty six percent of those experienced a “breakthrough” case after already having been fully vaccinated.

 We are very grateful to our dQ&A US Patient Panel for sharing their invaluable insights with us.
 If you have questions about this research or would like more information on our industry-leading data services, please reach out to us at email@example.com

 Sign up for our newsletter to receive the latest data and news from dQ&A.

 This research was conducted through an online survey with members of the dQ&A US Patient Community, a proprietary research panel of people with Type 1 and Type 2 diabetes.
 The survey was in field December 2 – December 14 and resulted in a sample size of 5,908 respondents.
 Respondents were paid an incentive for completing the survey.

 dQ&A will continue to track the impact of COVID-19 on the diabetes community throughout the pandemic.

 About dQ&A – The Diabetes Research Company

-dQ&A is a social enterprise that’s committed to making life better for people with diabetes.
-We harness patient voices to help develop better tools and policies for people with diabetes and improve health outcomes.
-For over ten years, we have been tracking the experiences and opinions of people with diabetes in the United States, Canada and Europe.
-We are trusted by patients because of our independence and commitment to them.
-Our team has decades of experience in quantitative and qualitative research and a deep knowledge of diabetes.
-Many of our own lives have been touched by diabetes, so we have a personal stake in our work.
-To learn more and to see research highlights, you can follow us on LinkedIn (dQ&A – The Diabetes Research Company), Facebook (@dQandA) and Twitter (@dQAresearch).
+dQ&A is a social enterprise committed to making life better for people with diabetes.
+We harness patient voices to drive better business results and better health outcomes.
+For over 14 years, we have been comprehensively tracking the diabetes experience in the United States, Canada, and Europe.
+We are trusted by diabetes industry leaders for our independence, commitment, and expertise.
+Our team has decades of experience in quantitative and qualitative research with a deep knowledge of diabetes.
+We’re efficient and effective; our insights are actionable and accessible.
+To learn more, send us an email at firstname.lastname@example.org.
+For research highlights, visit us at d-qa.com and follow us on LinkedIn (dQ&A – The Diabetes Research Company)